COVID-19: Temporary Relaxation of Requirement for Certain I-9 Forms (updated 8/3/2020)

 - After the original documents are reviewed in person, make a note in the “Additional Comments” box of Section 2 that states: “Documents physically examined on [insert date].”

 Again, this relaxation of the in-person document review requirement is only temporary and only applies to employers and workplaces that are operating completely remotely.
 All other employers should continue to complete I-9s in the normal fashion and in a timely manner and may be penalized in the event of an I-9 audit if they use this temporary provision in error.
+The temporary relaxation policy is currently scheduled to expire on August 19, 2020 (though it may be extended a fourth time).

 Please visit Schwabe’s resource page for more information, to view educational videos, or read additional articles about legal issues relating to COVID-19.